CGCookie/handbook/who-does-what.md

 #### Pavla Karon - Social Marketer

+Pavla handles all social media posting and the bulk of our marketing efforts via Intercom.
+She is also our primary writer and editor, working with the content team to write and edit articles, interviews, and other blog posts.

 ## Support Team

 #### David Karon - Account Support

+David is our lead billing support, helping customers fix issues with their membership.

 ## Accounting and HR

 #### Pat Karon - Account Supervisor

+Pat is our accounting and HR lead, helping to onboard new crew members, file paperwork with State governments, and handles employment related tasks.